contagon/handbook/handbook/22-providing-for-temporal-needs.md

 A fast offering is a donation to help those in need.
 When members fast, they are invited to give an offering that is at least equal to the value of the meals not eaten.
 Members are encouraged to be generous and give more than the value of these meals if they can.

 Members may give their fast offering and a completed Tithing and Other Offerings form to the bishop or one of his counselors.
-In some areas, they can also make their [donation online](https://donations.churchofjesuschrist.org). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In some wards, the bishop may authorize Aaronic Priesthood holders to collect fast offerings (see [34.4.2](34-finances-and-audits.md#3442-fast-offerings)).
+In some areas, they can also make their [donation online](https://donations.churchofjesuschrist.org). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In some wards, the bishop may authorize Aaronic Priesthood holders to collect fast offerings (see [34.3.2](34-finances-and-audits.md#3432-fast-offerings)).

 ### 22.2.3 Service

 Members seek to serve others as the Savior did (see [John 13:35](https://www.churchofjesuschrist.org/study/scriptures/nt/john/13.35?lang=eng#p35)).
 They strive to become aware of each other’s strengths and needs.
 They minister to one another with love and understanding.

 Service can be coordinated in the ward, stake, or community.
-Where [JustServe](https://www.justserve.org) is available, members and others can use it to identify service opportunities in the community.
+Where [JustServe.org](https://www.justserve.org) is available, members and others can use it to identify service opportunities in the community.
 Members and others can also provide disaster relief or community service through Church-sponsored projects such as [Helping Hands](https://www.churchofjesuschrist.org/topics/humanitarian-service/helping-hands).

 ### 22.2.4 Humanitarian Aid

 The Church provides humanitarian aid throughout the world.
-It does this both directly and through partnerships with other relief organizations.
+It does this both directly and through collaboration with other relief organizations.
 This aid is typically delivered through the Church organization called Latter-day Saint Charities.
 It is given without regard to race, religion, or nationality.

- [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Members and others who wish to support these efforts may donate to the Church Humanitarian Aid Fund.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Members and others who wish to support these efforts may donate to the Church Humanitarian Aid Fund.
 Members may give their donation and a completed Tithing and Other Offerings form to the bishop or one of his counselors.
 In some areas, they can also make their [donation online](https://donations.churchofjesuschrist.org/donations/#/donation/step1).

 ---

 __LEADER EFFORTS__

 ---